 - E-pub ahead of print: the date the publisher-formatted version was made available on the publisher’s webpage.
 The Pure record can be updated to include a link

 - Published: the date the work was formally published.
 The Pure record can be updated to include volume, issue and page numbers

-- Unpublished: only use this category for PhD theses
+- Unpublished: this category should be used for PhD theses only

 Authors and affiliations

 You may have multiple organisational affiliations in Pure, including research centres and institutes.
 If not all are relevant to a particular research output you can remove them by clicking on the minus sign next to the name.
 Conversely, you can add an organisational unit by clicking on ‘Add organisational unit …’